-Those of you who frequent Postcolonial Space often might have noticed that lately some contextual ads have started appearing on the site.
+This site has now been monetized and those of you who frequent Postcolonial Space often might have noticed that lately some contextual ads have started appearing on the site.
 While I personally have tried not to make the site cluttered with the ads, it can still be a jarring experience for some of you who have followed this site for years.
-My purpose here is to briefly explain my reasons for, finally, adding contextual ads and affiliate links to both my sites (the other being Cross Cultural conversations).
+My purpose here is to briefly explain why I have monetized the site by contextual ads and affiliate links to both my sites (the other being Cross Cultural conversations).

 I host all my sites with TMD hosting, a very affordable hosting platform, and I am also solely responsible for maintaining these sites.
 Recently, I had to change the hosting service from “shared hosting” to a dedicated server; this has made my sites faster and more secure.
 Unfortunately, this is a pretty expensive option and I have to bear the costs without any institutional support.
 It is primarily because of these rising costs that I have, finally, decided to place ads on my website.

 To be clear, I provide the details of the kind of ads placed on both my websites:

 Postcolonial Space: Amazon Affiliate links and Media Net Contextual ads.